-4. Each exhibit identified in the exhibit index (other than an exhibit filed in eXtensible hyperlink to the exhibit separately filed on EDGAR.
+4. Each exhibit identified in the exhibit index (other than an exhibit filed in eXtensible Business Reporting Language) must include an active link to an exhibit that is filed with the registration statement or, if the exhibit is incorporated by reference, an active hyperlink to the exhibit separately filed on EDGAR.
 If the registration statement is amended, each amendment must include active hyperlinks to the exhibits required with the amendment.